Shmuel Joseph Schweig: In Mandate Palestine and Israel

 His Zionist convictions made him emigrate to the Land of Israel, then Mandate Palestine, already in 1922.
 Here he started his career photographing sites and landscapes of the country.
 Between 1925 and 1927 Schweig worked as a photographer for the JNF.
 In 1927 he established a workshop in Hanevi'im (Prophets) Street in Jerusalem.
 The first color photographs taken by a local photographer in Palestine were done by Schweig.

 After specialising in archaeological photography, he became the chief photographer of the Department of Antiquities of the Mandatory administration, housed from 1938 onward by the Palestine Archaeological Museum, a.k.a. the Rockefeller Museum.

 Beginning in the 1920s, his photographs helped shape the world's perception of the Zionist enterprise.
 But Shmuel Joseph Schweig is equally renowned as Israel's first artistic photographer of landscape and archaeology.
 Schweig is considered one of the most important of those who fashioned the image of Palestine, beginning in the 1920s, and he is identified with the Zionist enterprise and the nation-building project of the Jewish people.
 However, he saw himself above all as an artistic photographer; indeed, he is considered the first local art photographer of landscape and archaeology.

-Some of the early photographs of the Great Isaiah scroll – one of the Dead Sea Scrolls – was taken by Schweig.
+Some of the early photographs of the Great Isaiah Scroll – one of the Dead Sea Scrolls – were taken by Schweig.